roseTech/storycoder.dev/Open-Tasks.md

 The Front-End currently uses WordPress.

-- [ ] Add a story rating system, but instead of regular god/bad, use a sentiment system (story was funny, story made me sad, ...)
+- [x] Add a story rating system, but instead of regular god/bad, use a sentiment system (story was funny, story made me sad, ...)
-- [ ] Create an overview for all stories, where all stories are visible
+- [ ] Create an overview for all stories, where all stories are visible (currently only accessible manually via https://storycoder.dev/?post_type=post)
-- [ ] Allow filtering for tags
+- [ ] Allow filtering for tags (currently only accessible manually via https://storycoder.dev/tag/beginner/)
 - [ ] Remove the old stories which were depending on WooCommerce
 - [ ] Disable/uninstall unnecessary plugins (WooCommerce, ...)
 - [ ] Copy theme from practicecoding.dev